Lucas-Skank/do-not-procrastinate/README.md

 From this application there are several ideas of improvement, more features and better user experience.
 Some of them are:

 -   Add timestamps for the tasks
 -   Add the possibility to show other user tasks and points for comparison and competition
 -   Add graphs displaying the points over time
+-   Add onboarding to new users, for better experience
+-   Host aplication in a home server